-Kanemura would return to Big Japan for the first time in over four months on December 6, 2002 at Korakuen Hall to take on Yuji Kamijo in his return match with Kanemura defeating him rather easily after hitting him with the Blast YAMA Senton Special.
+Kanemura would return to Big Japan for the first time in over four months on December 6, 2002 at Korakuen Hall to take on Yuji Kamijo in his return match with Kanemura defeating him rather easily after hitting him with the Baku YAMA Senton Special.
 Kanemura and Ryuji Yamakawa would reunite as a team on December 19, 2002 at the Yokohama Bunka Gym in a Fluorescent Light Tubes Death Match against Great Kojika and Men's Teioh with Kodo Fuyuki interfering and hitting his Charging Lariat on his old rival Kojika to set up Yamakawa to get the pin for the former WEW Hardcore Tag Team Champions.

 After his victory and WEW World Title defense against Masato Tanaka, Kanemura would go on a string of very big matches for the next month.
 Kanemura's first big match would be against Zero-One's Shinya Hashimoto in the main event of Zero One's December 29, 2002 Korakuen Hall show.
 Kanemura would be accompanies with fellow WEW wrestlers as well as Kodo Fuyuki.
 Kanemura would bring his weapons in the match, using a table for the most part.
 Kanemura would get some very hard hitting smashes against Hashimoto's head using the table.
 But Hashimoto would basically no sell all attacks on him and begin to just beat the crap out of Kanemura with stiff punches and kicks as well as dropkicks.
 Fuyuki and the rest of WEW would interfere on behalf of Kanemura, but Kanemura would ultimately get defeated after two DDT's by Hashimoto for the win.
 This would begin to spark up the Hashimoto/Fuyuki feud.

-The tag team of Kintaro Kanemura and Ryuji Yamakawa looked to be back like how it was years earlier as they would team up again on January 2, 2003 in Big Japan at Korakuen Hall as they would take on Big Japan's Jaki Numazawa and WEW's Gosaku in a Hardcore Rules Match with Kanemura hitting the younger Numazawa with a Blast Yama Senton Special to get the win for his team.
+The tag team of Kintaro Kanemura and Ryuji Yamakawa looked to be back like how it was years earlier as they would team up again on January 2, 2003 in Big Japan at Korakuen Hall as they would take on Big Japan's Jaki Numazawa and WEW's Gosaku in a Hardcore Rules Match with Kanemura hitting the younger Numazawa with a Baku Yama Senton Special to get the win for his team.

 Kanemura's next big match would be against Zero-One's Shinjiro Otani in the main event of the WEW Korakuen Hall show on January 7, 2003.
 This would be a rematch of their Fire Festival Match in which Otani manage to beat Kanemura in just 3 seconds.
 This time the match would go longer, but the outcome would remain the same.
 Kanemura who would be busted open early in the match, would attempt use usual arsenal of chairs and tables, but Otani's stiff kicks, drop kicks, and his Spider Bomb would finish Kanemura off in just over 10 minutes to win the match.